OCA/l10n-italy/l10n_it_edi_extension/readme/DESCRIPTION.md

 1. XML File Preview and Download:

-   - Adds a button ("Preview XML") directly in the invoice form.
+   - Adds a button ("Preview") directly in the invoice form, both for exported and imported invoices.
    - From the same invoice form, you can download the generated XML file.

 2. Adds fields in XML invoice export: